moj-analytical-services/writing_functions_in_r/README.md

 Where possible you should write your function so it can take a vector as input and apply the transformation to each element.
 The `generalise_names()` function we looked at is a good example of this\!

+### Get feedback

+A key measure of a good function (or any piece of code) is how easy it is for someone else to understand, use and modify it.
+The best way to test this is to get your code reviewed by someone else.

 ## How to organise your code